-In support of ensuring University funds are used wisely and appropriately, and ensuring the best product solution and discount structures are applied, the following process will be followed by Business Furnishings when a furniture request is received:
+In addition and in support of ensuring University funds are used wisely and appropriately, and ensuring the best product solution and discount structures are applied, the following process will be followed

-- Cross reference the request against University furniture inventory - Please see the next paragraph for more information on furniture inventory management - If University furniture inventory cannot meet the needed request, Steelcase and Steelcase partnership vendors will be sourced. - If a Steelcase vendor cannot meet the required need, Business Furnishings will assist the campus user in locating other University contracted vendor options
+- FurnishND staff will cross reference all requests against University pre-owned furniture inventory - (Please see the next paragraph for more information on furniture inventory management) - If University furniture inventory cannot meet the needed request, Business Furnishings will be engaged to seek new furniture solutions for the campus user.
+In this case, Steelcase and Steelcase partnership vendors will be sourced first. - If a Steelcase vendor cannot meet the required need, Business Furnishings will assist the campus user in locating other University contracted vendor options